The 2020/21 winter semester will be a tough nut to crack!

 It is expected that no trips to countries outside Germany will be undertaken if the Federal Government has classified the trip as risky and it is not urgently necessary.
 As of October 1, 2020 a travel warning will automatically be issued for Corona risk areas.

-Information on the designation of international risk areas by the German Foreign Office, BMG and BMI
+Information on the designation of international risk areas by the Federal Foreign Office, BMG and BMI

 Employees returning to Germany from a high-risk country must inform Human Resources without request by sending an e-mail to corona(at)hs-gm.de .